Nerves on edge on Spanish island as quakes, lava threaten

 Unstoppable rivers of lava, as much as six meters (nearly 20 feet) high, rolled down hillsides, burning and crushing everything in their path.

+Authorities said the pace of the lava’s advance appeared to have slowed and didn’t expect it to reach the sea before Wednesday at the earliest, Spanish private news agency Europa Press reported.

-The lava was expected it to reach the Atlantic Ocean on Tuesday, where it could cause explosions and produce clouds of toxic gas.
+When it reaches the Atlantic Ocean, it could cause explosions and produce clouds of toxic gas.
 Scientists monitoring the lava measured it at more than 1,000 C (more than 1,800 F).

 Scientists say the lava flows could last for weeks or months.
+The volcano has been spewing out between 8,000 and 10,500 tons of sulfur dioxide a day, the Volcanology Institute said.